microsoft/qlib/docs/component/data.rst

     python scripts/get_data.py qlib_data_cn --target_dir ~/.qlib/qlib_data/cn_data

-After running the above command, users can find china-stock data in qlib format in the ``~/.qlib/csv_data/cn_data`` directory.
+After running the above command, users can find china-stock data in Qlib format in the ``~/.qlib/csv_data/cn_data`` directory.

 ``Qlib`` also provides the scripts in ``scripts/data_collector`` to help users crawl the latest data on the Internet and convert it to qlib format.